For Ks with high miles or those

 threads free.
 If you don't do this then you run the risk of

 removed you can take the start/kill switch assembly out and

 clean the contacts with some fine steel wool:

-or the green button has decided to go on vacation then
+broken or decided to go on vacation then

-there's a person in Spain who makes start/kill switch
+there's a person in Spain who makes start button

 replacements so that you can avoid the expense of replacing

 not use or reproduce this elsewhere.
 Feel free to link

 to it though.